Table of Contents

 Enable for Everyone

-Navigate to Portal > Notifications section of the Admin Console, then check "Enable sticky notifications".
+Navigate to Client Portal > Notifications section of the Admin Portal, then check "Enable sticky notifications".

 Any broadcast set as "Important" will now trigger a sticky notification pop-up that will only disappear once the customer acknowledges it.
 This makes sure that important messages are not missed.